Thursday, November 20th

-Note: Beginning with our September 25th meeting, program meetings will be held at the Unitarian Universalist Church at 2810 North Meridian Road.
+Note: Program meetings are now being held at the Unitarian Universalist Church at 2810 North Meridian Road.
 See the Programs page for a map of the new location.

 On August 16, 2014, three juvenile Mississippi Kites were released at the Apalachee Regional Park near Tallahassee, Florida after being rehabilitated at Audubon’s Center for Birds of Prey in Maitland, Florida.
 They were brought to Tallahassee because many Mississippi Kites are staging in the area for their fall migration.